sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 Assume that you already know what [**Haxe**](http://haxe.org/) and [**Kha**](http://kha.tech) are, I will skip the boring introduction so we can sooner get into the more interesting part.

-If you yet know how to get started with Kha, please check [this link](http://kha.tech/download) and [this link](https://github.com/KTXSoftware/Kha/wiki/Getting-Started).
+If you don't yet know how to get started with Kha, please check [this link](http://kha.tech/download) and [this link](https://github.com/KTXSoftware/Kha/wiki/Getting-Started).

 Now let's us start making this game together!